 Reservations are required two weeks in advance

 Tours are conducted as a free community service of Milwaukee PBS, on weekdays only.
 Start times range from 10:30am to 3:30pm.
 Tours last approximately 60 minutes.
 Reservations are required two weeks in advance.
-Participants must be in first grade or older.
+Participants must be in kindergarten or older.

 Participants are encouraged to watch locally produced programs, such as 10thirtysix, Around the Corner with John McGivern, ¡Adelante!,Black Nouveau, and The Arts Page to see what the sets look like, and to prepare questions prior to their tour.